Frequently Asked Questions

 What is a One-Liner?

-A One-Liner is a concise statement that condenses a company's brand message into a single, easily digestible sentence.
-It's part of the StoryBrand methodology.
+A One-Liner is a concise 'elevator pitch' statement that condenses a company's brand message into a single, easily digestible sentence (or two).
 The One-Liner is designed to clearly communicate what a business offers, how it can benefit the customer, and what the potential positive outcome is for the customer.

 The Problem: Identify a pain point or challenge that the target audience experiences.